PACE Fellowship Program

 What is the PACE Fellowship Programs?

-The Personal and Career Experience (PACE) Fellowship program provides AB 540 & CA Dream Act undergraduate students opportunities to participate in an experiential learning opportunity (ELO) on campus that incorporates mentorship, professional and scholastic development with financial aid support.
-Students who participate in the program receive a scholarship distributed through the Financial Aid office. up to a $7,200 scholarship distributed through the Financial Aid Office.
+The Personal and Career Experience (PACE) Fellowship program provides AB 540 and/or CA Dream Act undergraduate students opportunities to participate in an Experiential Learning Opportunity (ELO) on campus that incorporates faculty/staff mentorship, and professional and scholastic development, with financial aid support.
+Students who participate in the PACE Fellowship program receive a scholarship distributed through the Financial Aid and Scholarship Office.

 Inclusive fellowships do not require recipients to have work authorization or a social security number.
 Inclusive fellowships are flexible mechanisms by which educational institutions support the learning and professional development needs of undocumented students who are unable to secure a campus job or internship.

 Participants of the PACE Fellowship Program learn under the guidance of a mentor associated with an on-campus host site.
 The Experiential Learning Opportunity (ELO) is a key component of the PACE Program and is critical in helping students thrive and learn important skills needed to be successful in the professional world.
-There are two methods students can use to find Experiential Learning Opportunities for the year.
+There are two methods students can use to find ELOs for the year:

 - Make an appointment with Pricila Rodriguez here to get you connected to the Host Department.